azrilre00/hello-world/README.md

 # hello-world
 Task 1 SCM
-My name is Mohd Azril Ahmad Tarmidzi
+My name is Mohd Azril
-I am a student From UniKL MIIT in Kuala Lumpur, Malaysia.
+I like foods.
-Currently in my final year of Software Engineer.
+Java and Python is my main programming language.